openmindsclub/H4ckT0b3rF3st-2k20/projects/vault-of-scripts/C4324R-Notis/README.md

 As the late great Caesar ordered, here are the tasks you have to do now.

-1- Add a decypher function.
+1- Add a decypher function.(done)
-2- Add a menu where you can chose between cypher or decypher.
+2- Add a menu where you can chose between cypher or decypher.(done)
-3- Respect the latin-centric naming convention, if a latin name isn't found, you can use an english name and add "num" at the end.
+3- Respect the latin-centric naming convention, if a latin name isn't found, you can use an english name and add "num" at the end.(done)
 4- TBA.